MaximBelov/cordova-plugin-firebase-messaging-extension/README.md

 # cordova-plugin-firebase-messaging-extension
-This plugin solves the problem for a Cordova application that has multiple FCM push providers.
+This plugin solves the problem for a Cordova application with multiple FCM push providers.

 This plugin extends a Firebase messaging service for routing tokens and messages to Urban Airship and Intercom.

 It can be easily modified to provide the same service for other push providers.

-# You can use it with c Intercom, Urbanairship, Firebasex
+# You should use it with Intercom, Airship, Firebasex

 Plugins:
 - cordova-plugin-intercom